 Cognitive loss and brain degeneration currently affect millions of adults, and the number will increase, given the population of aging baby boomers.
 Today, nearly 20 percent of people age 65 or older suffer from mild cognitive impairment and 10 percent have dementia.

-UCLA scientists previously developed a brain-imaging tool to help assess the neurological changes associated with these conditions.
+University of California, Los Angeles (UCLA) scientists previously developed a brain-imaging tool to help assess the neurological changes associated with these conditions.
 The UCLA team now reports in the February issue of the journal Archives of Neurology that the brain-scan technique effectively tracked and predicted cognitive decline over a two-year period.

 The team has created a chemical marker called FDDNP that binds to both plaque and tangle deposits — the hallmarks of Alzheimer’s disease — which can then be viewed using a positron emission tomography (PET) brain scan, providing a “window into the brain.”
 Using this method, researchers are able to pinpoint where in the brain these abnormal protein deposits are accumulating.

 “We are finding that this may be a useful neuro-imaging marker that can detect changes early, before symptoms appear, and it may be helpful in tracking changes in the brain over time,” said study author Dr. Gary Small, UCLA’s Parlow–Solomon Professor on Aging and a professor of psychiatry at the Semel Institute for Neuroscience and Human Behavior at UCLA.

 Small noted that FDDNP–PET scanning is the only available brain-imaging technique that can assess tau tangles.
 Autopsy findings have found that tangles correlate with Alzheimer’s disease progression much better than do plaques.